alen78/backupMikrotik/README.md

-Script for backup multiple Mikrotik devices (rsc and backup files) using Python paramico module.
+Script for backup multiple Mikrotik devices (rsc and backup files) using Python paramiko module.